 I rarely use any butter or margarine when baking.
 Here are some of my favorite fat substitutes for baking.

 - Applesauce – Applesauce is my go-to.
-I measure it exactly like the recipes calls for margarine, butter or oil.
+I measure it exactly like the recipe calls for margarine, butter, or oil.

 - Nonfat Greek yogurt